Skip to content

-A Governance Zone defines a list of assets that are grouped together for a specific purpose.
-It may represent assets that are consumed or managed in a particular way; or should only be visible to particular groups of users, or processed by particular types of engine.
-There may also be zones used to indicate that the asset is in a particular state.
+A Governance Zone defines a list of elements, such as assets or digital products that are grouped together for a specific purpose.
+It may represent elements that are consumed or managed in a particular way; or should only be visible to particular groups of users, or processed by particular types of engine.
+There may also be zones used to indicate that the element is in a particular state.

 Figure 1: Examples of types of zones